 - Students could take the time to eat slowly which would encourage healthier eating habits.

-- With less students in the cafeteria, there would be less students to feed which might mean higher quality food and less time needed for lunch (my high school has 4 lunch periods which are scheduled from 10:47 - 1:08).
+- With fewer students in the cafeteria, there would be fewer students to feed, which might mean higher quality food and less time needed for lunch (my high school has four lunch periods which are scheduled from 10:47–1:08).

-- Schools might also save money because there would be less products used to serve food, less to clean up, and fewer people needed to do both.
+- Schools might also save money because there would be fewer products used to serve food, less to clean up, and fewer people needed to do both.

 Many of my students probably won't like what I'm about to say, but I think it might be a good idea to remove extracurricular activities from the school day.